ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

     <value>siri</value>
   </envar>

-``dependencies``: [Optional] Any number of dependencies accepted by Rocoto.
+``dependencies:``: [Optional] Any number of dependencies accepted by Rocoto.
 This entry is described in more detail below.

 The other tags not specifically mentioned here are follow the same conventions as described in the :rocoto:`Rocoto<>` documentation.